-1. Create auth.txt file inside /etc/openvpn directory via this command:
+1. Create an auth.txt file inside the /etc/openvpn directory using the following command:

 sudo gedit /etc/openvpn/auth.txt

-2. Then open the file which you are using to establish a connection:
+2. Open the file you are using to establish a connection:

 Save the file and change its name:

-3. Then you will have to edit the startup on boot file via this command:
+3. Edit the openvpn boot file using this command:

 sudo gedit /etc/default/openvpn